joshua-a-jones/datagration-trial-project/README.md

 # periodic-monthly-volume-plotting
-A simple program to calculate periodic monthly volume using Arps decline curves and displays a graph of 40-year projections of monthly gas volumes, in Mcf, vs. time for the following three cases:
+A simple program that uses Arps decline curves and displays a graph of 40-year projections of monthly gas volumes, in Mcf, vs. time for the following three cases:

 #### Exponential:
 * Qi= 5,000 Mcfd